nodesman/indian-narrative/south-korea-narrative.md

 ---
 layout: default
-title: "Narrative from South Korea"
+title: "The South Korean Narrative"
 permalink: /south-korea-narrative/
 ---

-## South Korea: A Strategic Opportunity Under Threat
+## South Korea: A Narrative of Strategic Alignment vs. Social Friction

-The South Korean narrative about India is a crucial case study in the difference between top-down strategic imperatives and bottom-up social prejudices.
-At the state and corporate level, the narrative is one of immense opportunity and natural partnership.
-At the social level, however, this is often undermined by deep-seated prejudice.
+The South Korean narrative is a critical case study in the conflict between state-level strategy and on-the-ground social reality.
+While the strategic narrative is one of alignment, the individual's experience can be one of significant **friction** due to deep-seated social prejudice.

-This makes South Korea a vital "Narrative of Opportunity," but one that is under constant threat from a critical internal challenge.
+For this reason, it is categorized as a "Narrative of Friction," as the potential for negative personal experience is high and must be understood.

 ---